Ian Seed

 Ian’s work appears in a number of anthologies, such as Dreaming Awake: New Contemporary Prose Poetry from the United States, Australia, and the United Kingdom (MadHat Press, 2023); Prose Poetry: An Introduction (Princeton University Press, 2020); The Best Small Fictions (Braddock Avenue Books, 2017); The Forward Book of Poetry (Faber & Faber, 2017); and The Best British Poetry (Salt, 2014).

-More personal information here: https://ianseed.co.uk/background
+More personal background information here: https://ianseed.co.uk/background

 Photo credit: Jonathan Bean, for Lancaster Litfest.